CloudLabsAI-Azure/RTIAD-Workshop/English/labs/lab-01.md

 ## Task 1: Enable a Microsoft Fabric trial license

-1. Open the **Microsoft Edge browser** on your desktop and visit `https://app.fabric.microsoft.com/` in Incognito mode..
+1. Open the **Microsoft Edge browser** on your desktop and visit `https://app.fabric.microsoft.com/` in Incognito mode.
 You will be navigated to the login page.

     ![](../media/lab-01/image5.png)